ceramic-sf/quick-boi-source/bolq.md

 There can be finite things, such as numbers.
 Otherwise the largest number could not have 1 added to it.

-*Finitism is refuted by the rule that natural numbers arre obtained by adding 1 to the current number.
+*Finitism is refuted by the rule that natural numbers are obtained by adding 1 to the current number.
 This applies to any theoretical largest number.*

 ### Countable infinity